 BRITISH SCHOOL OF MARKETING INTERNATIONAL

 Morning lessons start at 9.00am and afternoon lessons start at 1.30pm unless otherwise advised.
 Lessons for academic courses start at 2.00pm.
-If students are more than 10 minutes late for their lessons, they must inform the school of the reasons for their non-attendance by texting or calling the school on the number given to them on their first day in school.
-If the student is under 18, the details will be logged on the Under 18s Absence/Lateness Form, together with any follow up action taken by the school.
-The school will also attempt to contact any under-18s who do not phone and do not arrive for lessons after 30 minutes.
+If students are more than 10 minutes late for their lessons, they must inform the College of the reasons for their non-attendance by texting or calling the College on the number given to them on their first day in College.
+If the student is under 18, the details will be logged on the Under 18s Absence/Lateness Form, together with any follow up action taken by the College.
+The College will also attempt to contact any under-18s who do not phone and do not arrive for lessons after 30 minutes.
 The details are logged on the Under 18s Absence/Lateness Form.

 Under-18s will be admitted to lessons if they arrive late.
 However, the class teacher has discretion to refuse adult students entry to a class if they are more than 10 minutes late and to ask latecomers to come back after the break if their late arrival will cause disruption to the learning of the other students in the class.
 Students will be marked ‘late’ or ‘absent’ in the register accordingly.